After accident, Desloge fire trucks 'a game changer' for Marquand

 Out on a call one night, one of the firefighters was turning the truck around when it died.
 He lost control and it rolled down a 50-foot embankment.

-“It flipped at least one and a half times and destroyed the truck,” Fire Chief Jim Starkey recalled on Friday morning.
+“It flipped at least one and a half times and destroyed the truck,” Fire Chief Jim Starkey said.
 “Lucky for us, the guy that was driving the truck didn't get injured.
 Two small cuts on him was all he got.
 It was a 2,000 gallon tanker and we just lost a decent truck.
 It was one of our better trucks.”

 “I appreciate you looking out for your fellow firemen,” Desloge Mayor David Shaw said to Fire Chief Jared Meador and Assistant Fire Chief Larry Penberthy at the meeting.